jmclawson/TopicKit/README.md

 * `TEXT_SHOW_BACKTRACE environmental variable.`

-  > I've been ignoring this one and not noticed any problem, but I should probably figure it out.
+  > I've been ignoring this one and have not noticed any problem, but I will continue work to debug it.

+* `In postDrawDetails(x) : reached elapsed time limit`

+  > I get this error intermittently, and each time seems to be for a seemingly random function in place of `postDrawDetails(x)` each time.
+I think it happens only after I've first overtaxed my system with a big data set.
+I haven't found any trouble ignoring it and running the function again.